We are reader supported. This post contains affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 Bring In The Composting Worms

 Worm composting is a cold composting process.
 It does not give off heat like regular composting.
-The carbon to nitrogen ratio is not that critical.
-Instead of generating heat vermicomposting relies on worms and other naturally occurring organisms.
+The carbon-to-nitrogen ratio is not that critical.
+Instead of generating heat, vermicomposting relies on worms and other naturally occurring organisms.

-It is slower than conventional composting and will probably take 6 months and because there is no heat it won’t kill weed seeds.
-Even though it takes longer it will produce worm tea much sooner than that.
+It is slower than conventional composting and will probably take 6 months, and because there is no heat, it won’t kill weed seeds.
+Even though it takes longer, it will produce worm tea much sooner than that.
 You can dilute it and water your plants with it.

 Why Should I Worm Compost?